CSM Corona Brașov (football)

-Clubul Sportiv Municipal Corona Brașov, commonly known as Corona Brașov or simply as Corona, is a Romanian football team based in Brașov, Brașov County, currently competes in Liga IV – Brașov County, the fourth tier of the Romanian football.
+Clubul Sportiv Municipal Corona Brașov, commonly known as Corona Brașov or simply Corona, is a Romanian football team based in Brașov, Brașov County, currently competing in Liga IV Brașov County, the fourth tier of the Romanian football.

-The team represents the men's football section of the multi-sport club CSM Corona Brașov that include women's handball, ice hockey, men's basketball, ice skating, skiing, swimming, water polo, women's and men's volley sections.
+Founded in 2008, the team represents the men's football section of the multi-sport club CSM Corona Brașov that include women's handball, ice hockey, men's basketball, figure skating, alpine skiing, swimming, water polo and women's and men's volleyball sections.
+Between 2008 and 2013, Corona achieved four promotions in five seasons, advancing from the fifth tier to Liga I, where it spent one season before being relegated.

 History

-The team was founded in 2008 as the football section of Sport Club Municipal Brașov and, under the guidance of Daniel Bona, promoted to Liga IV – Brașov County at the end of 2008–09 season.
+The team was founded in 2008 as the football section of SCM (Sport Club Municipal) Brașov and was enrolled in Liga V Brașov, the fifth tier of the Romanian football league system and the second county-level division, playing its home matches at Carpați Stadium.
+Under the guidance of Daniel Bona, the Yellow and Blues earned promotion to Liga IV Brașov at the end of the 2008–09 season.